stievie/ABx/abmsgs/README.md

 ## If a players status changes to 'Online':

 1. Gets friendlist, guild list
-2. notrifies all game servers with interested parties
+2. notifies all game servers with interested parties